MetalBoy0/ChessEngine/README.md

 Note: `go` doesn't support wtime, or btime (yet)

-If you would like to compile yourself, read the compile.txt, I'm working on a make file
+If you would like to compile yourself, read the compile.txt, I'm working on a makefile